When will solar batteries be affordable?

 Regarding our transition from fossil fuel-based energy to renewable energy.
 Batteries play a vital role, as without them, we can not utilise renewables when the sun does not shine, and the wind does not blow.

-Unfortunately, when it comes to battery home storage products, they are still considered not very affordable.
+Regrettably, battery home storage products are still considered quite unaffordable.
 This means bringing cheaper home batteries to the market or providing government subsidies is urgent.

-Right now, when one multiplies the electricity bill savings due to the home battery.
-Let’s say for our sample household, it would be $800 per year, with the life of the battery – let’s say 11 -12 years, then we will have $9600 in total savings over the life of the battery.
+Right now, when one multiplies the electricity bill savings because of the home battery.
+For our sample household, the cost would be $800 per year, with the life of the battery – let’s say 11 -12 years, resulting in $9600 in total savings over the life of the battery.

 This $9,600, unfortunately, does not cover the initial outlay of a 10 to 16kWh battery for $10,000 to $16,000.
 Maybe these numbers will change over the next few years if electricity prices keep increasing at the current rate.
 So to progress to a more sustainable energy landscape, affordable solar batteries are a must.

-And while many types and brands of solar batteries are on the market, they all have one similarity.
-The price is not going down.
+While many types and brands of solar batteries are on the market, they all have one similarity.

-The reason why solar batteries are still not very affordable
+The reason solar batteries are still not affordable

 While other technologies are available for home storage batteries, such as lead-acid, the performance is less efficient than the new generation lithium-ion products.
 In addition, while cheaper, lead-acid batteries also require regular maintenance, have a lower capacity for the same physical size battery, and experience a shorter lifespan.